Employers of fairground ride controllers

 Your ride staff will probably be involved at all stages of the machine's build up, operation and strip down.
 It is vital that they receive adequate training so that they can do this safely in all foreseeable circumstances.
 Training should include:

-What to do in case of emergency and who to contact for help (see Emergency procedures above).
+- ensuring rider safety and deciding on who should and should not be allowed to ride what to do in case of emergency and who to contact for help as part of your emergency procedures